Derecho/chatopoly/README.md

 You may also find it handy to remove most of the other plugins to stop them from being loaded and interfering with the game. `admin` and `help` are useful plugins to keep.

+## Acknowledgements
+This game is heavily inspired by the rules and behaviour of the `monop` game that is part of `bsd-games`.